Frederick William Adolf, Prince of Nassau-Siegen

 Prince Frederick William Adolf of Nassau-Siegen (20 February 1680 – 13 February 1722), Friedrich Wilhelm Adolf Fürst von Nassau-Siegen, official titles: Fürst zu Nassau, Graf zu Katzenelnbogen, Vianden, Diez, Limburg und Bronkhorst, Herr zu Beilstein, Stirum, Wisch, Borculo, Lichtenvoorde und Wildenborch, Erbbannerherr des Herzogtums Geldern und der Grafschaft Zutphen, was since 1691 Fürst of Nassau-Siegen, a part of the County of Nassau.
 He descended from the House of Nassau-Siegen, a cadet branch of the Ottonian Line of the House of Nassau.

+Not much is known about his life, but a short biography written by his councillor Miltenberger is kept in the Royal House Archive of the Netherlands in The Hague.